rsugumar/job_application_agentic_ai/README.md

 **Components:**

 1. **Job Application Coordinator**: Orchestrates the entire workflow
-2. **Form Extractor Agent**: Uses Playwright to analyze forms and extract field names
+2. **RAG Agent**: Manages user data in Vertex AI RAG corpora and retrieves relevant information. *__Important__*: Please use this agent to create RAG corpus in GCS for the user profile before hand.
-3. **RAG Agent**: Manages user data in Vertex AI RAG corpora and retrieves relevant information
+3. **Form Extractor Agent**: Uses Playwright to analyze forms and extract field names
 4. **Form Filler Agent**: Uses Playwright to fill forms with retrieved data

 **Data Flow:**